andrewkmin/starknet-cairo-101/README.md

 ​
 #### Transaction status
 ​
-You sent a transaction, and it is shown as "undetected" in voyager?
+You sent a transaction, and it is shown as "undetected" in Voyager?
 This can mean two things:
 ​
 -   Your transaction is pending, and will be included in a block shortly.
-It will then be visible in voyager.
+It will then be visible in Voyager.
 -   Your transaction was invalid, and will NOT be included in a block (there is no such thing as a failed transaction in StarkNet).
 ​
-You can (and should) check the status of your transaction with the following URL  [https://alpha4.starknet.io/feeder_gateway/get_transaction_receipt?transactionHash=](https://alpha4.starknet.io/feeder_gateway/get_transaction_receipt?transactionHash=)  , where you can append your transaction hash.
+You can (and should) check the status of your transaction with the following URL  [https://alpha4.starknet.io/feeder_gateway/get_transaction_receipt?transactionHash=](https://alpha4.starknet.io/feeder_gateway/get_transaction_receipt?transactionHash=), where you can append your transaction hash.
 ​
-### Exercises & Contract addresses
+### Exercices & Contract addresses
 ### Contract addresses
 |Topic|Contract code|Contract on voyager|
 |---|---|---|